kyma-project/btp-manager/docs/user/tutorials/04-40-create-service-in-cluster.md

-# Create an SAP BTP Service in Your Kyma Cluster
+# Create an SAP BTP Service Instance in Your Kyma Cluster

 After successfully installing your Secret, create a service instance and a service binding.